alphagov/govuk-developer-docs/source/manual/logging.html.md

 ## Syslog

-Each machine sends its syslog to a central `logging` machine (logging-1.management) which listens on UDP port 514.
+Each machine sends its Syslog to a central `logging` machine (logging-1.management) which listens on UDP port 514.

-The logging machine sends all the syslog messages it receives to a local Logstash, which sends those logs to `logs-elasticsearch`.
+The logging machine sends all the Syslog messages it receives to a local Logstash, which sends those logs to `logs-elasticsearch`.

 The logging machine keeps the logs at `/srv/log/year/month/date/server-name`